alimate/alimate.github.io/_posts/2020-2-9-java14-records-in-depth.md

 Moreover, the generated bytecode for Java Records is independent of the number of properties.
 So, less bytecode and faster startup time.

-Finally, let's suppose a new version of Java includs a new and more efficient bootstrap method implementation.
-Our app can take advantage of this improvement without recompilation.
+Finally, let's suppose a new version of Java includes a new and more efficient bootstrap method implementation.
+With `invokedynamic`, our app can take advantage of this improvement without recompilation.
 This way we have some sort of *Forward Binary Compatibility*.
 Also, That's the *dynamic strategy* we were talking!

 ### The Object Methods
 Now that we are familiar enough with Indy, let's make sense of the `invokedynamic` in Records bytecode: